takisal/Opaque-Wallet/README.md

 ## RPC requirements

-To maintain proper security, opaque-wallet must be connected to a bitcoin-core node.
+For the purposes of maintaining proper security, opaque-wallet must be connected to a bitcoin-core node.
 Usually this is ran locally unless you are using a service that offers a remote bitcoin-core client.

 Must be ran from the folder that is set as the datadir of the bitcoin-core node.